 Characteristics of fibroepithelial tumor

-Biplastic, having proliferation of both stromal and epithelial components,[notes 1] arranged into either a pericanalicular pattern (stromal proliferation around epithelial structures), or an intracanalicular pattern (stromal proliferation compressing the epithelial structures into clefts).
+Biplastic, having proliferation of both stromal and epithelial components,[note 2] arranged into either a pericanalicular pattern (stromal proliferation around epithelial structures), or an intracanalicular pattern (stromal proliferation compressing the epithelial structures into clefts).

 Characteristics of fibroadenoma